applidget/psdock/README.md

     For instance, you tell psdock to write the output of the process to a file named `bashLog`.
 Log-rotation is then automatically handled : by default, log files are rotated every day, but you can tell to psdock to rotate logs every minute, every hour, or every week :

         psdock --command bash --stdout "file:///bashLog" --log-rotation "hourly" Instead of writing directly to `bashLog`, psdock will write the output to `bashLog.YYYY-MM-DD-hh-mm.log`, where the date is the creation time of this file.
 When its lifetime will expire, psdock will compress this file to a gzip archive named `bashLog.YYYY-MM-DD-hh-mm.tar.gz` and will start writing the output to a new file.
-Psdock also ensures that the numer of archived logs will not exceed 5.
+Psdock also ensures that the number of archived logs will not exceed 5.
 * TCP Socket :
     The output of the process can be send through a TCP connection :